Need a VPN for Linux?Get ExpressVPN Now

 Launch a Terminal session, and then enter the following command:

-sudo apt-get install -y network-manager-openvpn
+sudo apt-get install -y network-manager-gnome

 Click on Edit Connections.